sanger/limber/docs/purposes_yaml_files.md

 Loading of yaml files is handled by {ConfigLoader::PurposesLoader} which loads all files and detects potential duplicates.

-> [!TIP]
+> [TIP]
-> It is suggested that when you create a new pipeline, you create a purposes.yml file to match that pipeline.
+> - It is suggested that when you create a new pipeline, you create a `purposes.yml` file to match that pipeline.
-> However, be aware that purposes can be shared between different pipelines.
+> - Be aware that purposes can be shared between different pipelines.
+This is valid, but means you must be more careful using these purposes in pipeline configurations and have explicit filters.

 ## An example file